Jaswanth2007-cyber/My-Devops-Journey/linux&installation /linux-basics.md

 creates a file.

 ##vim file_name
 To create and write file at a time
+To exit: i for insert mode to write and you must press i or any operation key.To exit press esc and shift + ; and type wq and enter.

+##nano filename
+To write something to a file.
+To exit nano: ctrl+x > press y if you want to save or press n for no > enter.

 ##cat file_name
-shows content in that file.
+Shows content in that file.

+##echo "write something here"
+Prints write something here.

 ##rm filename
-to delete the file (be careful once deleted no archiving).
+To delete the file (be careful once deleted no archiving).

 ##clear
-everything on screen clears.

-##echo "write something here"
-prints write something here.

-##nano filename
-To write something to a file.
-To exit nano: ctrl+x > press y if you want to save or press n for no > enter.
+Clears the terminal.

+##ls
+Lists all files and folders in the current directory.

+##ls -la
+Lists all files, including hidden files, along with detailed information such as permissions, owner, and file size.

 ##history
 To see all executed commands.